All applicants must take the Law School Admission Test (LSAT).

 The LSAT is offered in February, June, September, and December.
 Register early to secure your preferred test date and location and plan your preparation schedule accordingly.

 We strongly recommend that you plan to take the test no later than December of the year before you intend to begin law school.
 February test scores are accepted but you should be aware that your admission chances may be diminished due to our rolling review process.
+June test scores are not accepted for admission consideration in the same year.

 We accept test scores that are no more than five years old at the time of application.